 It seems these days I find it harder to get out.
 Maybe it’s the Covid-19 chaos, maybe confinement has begun to take its toll.
 It just seems that as the year comes closer to closing, it’s gotten a little harder to focus on the good, which I think leaves some of us drained.
-These are the last few images of the Milky-way I got of 2020, as it has begun to fall behind the eastern horizon for the winter evenings.
+These are the last few images of the Milky-way I got of 2020, as it has begun to fall behind the western horizon for the winter evenings.
 I must wait until next year (march time frame) early morning to catch it again.
 Perhaps with a renewed thirst, and hopefully with life a little more “back to normal”.
 If you haven’t yet tried to shoot the milky way, I encourage you to practice with the stars and prep for next year, but I warn you, it’s addicting. if you want some inspiration, check out Stan Moniz, an incredible photographer and SONY ambassador!
 Enjoy!

 At first sight, this image isn’t spectacular, it won’t win any awards or cause any one to stop for a second look.
 It’s over processed, and needs an element of “so what” in it.
 To me, this picture marks an important milestone, the day I fell in love with astrophotography.